kylelawrencedev/CO2-Calculator-MS2/README.md

 can by to offset their single trip.
 I think this is the wrong way to go about it because this means that person. now needs to keep coming back and calculating each trip they take.
 I have tried to find websites that offer subscriptions. that cost a certain amount each month and this means that person does not need to constantly worry about calculating each trip.
-This site is intended to start a persons journey to helping the environment and opening their eyes to new ways to help the environment. with a simple subscription.
+This site is intended to start a person’s journey to helping the environment and opening their eyes to new ways to help the environment. with a simple subscription.
 Millions of people have subscriptions to Amazon and Netflix, but these subscriptions help our planet.

 ## **Target Audience**